dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/definition-of-ready.md

 Question: What is the relationship between the Definition of Ready (DoR) and the Definition of Done (DoD)?
 A: DoR confirms completion, while DoD ensures readiness
 B: DoR ensures readiness, while DoD confirms completion
-C: Both DoR and DoD focus on project budgeting
+C: Both DoR and DoD focus on project budgeting and resource allocation
 D: Both DoR and DoD deal with stakeholder communication
 Answer: B
 Explanation: The Definition of Ready (DoR) ensures that a user story or work item is sufficiently elaborated to begin work, while the Definition of Done (DoD) confirms that all criteria are met for the work to be considered complete.